Director of Camden Center for the Arts

 Fine Arts Building, Rm.
 250

-Cyril Reade is Associate Professor of Art History in the Department of Visual, Media, and Performing Arts at Rutgers—Camden and Director of the Rutgers—Camden Center for the Arts.
-He joined Rutgers University—Camden in September 2011, having previously taught at the Rochester Institute of Technology, the University of Western Ontario in London, ON, Concordia University, Montreal, and Université Laval, Québec.
-He published Mendelsohn to Mendelssohn: Visual Case Studies of Jewish Life in Berlin (Peter Lang, 2007) and co-edited Porous Boundaries: Art and Essays with David Peters Corbett (Manchester University Press, 2015), a collection of commissioned artworks and essays exploring the inter-disciplinary contributions of Sociology of Art Professor emerita Janet Wolff.
-He is currently working with the journal and photographs of Donald Lokuta, who collaborated from 1984 – 2000 with the internationally recognized sculptor George Segal who maintained his studio in South Brunswick, NJ.
+Cyril Reade is Associate Professor of Art History in the Department of Visual, Media and Performing Arts at Rutgers University-Camden and Director of the Rutgers-Camden Center for the Arts (RCCA).
+He joined Rutgers Camden in September 2011; before that appointment, he taught art history at the Rochester Institute of Technology, sculpture at the University of Western Ontario, London ON; and foundation studies at Concordia University, Montreal and at Université Laval, Québec.
+He published his thesis dissertation Mendelsohn to Mendelssohn: Visual Case Studies of Jewish Life in Berlin (Peter Lang, 2007) and co-edited Porous Boundaries: Art and Essays in honor of Janet Wolff with David Peters Corbett (Manchester University Press, 2015).
+He is currently preparing the catalog to accompany a 2024-2025 exhibition of Donald Lokuta’s suite of photographs of the George Segal studio in the year 2000, when the sculptor was no longer able to work in the studio.